EconomyLens.com

 Related

+But on Friday, a federal judge helped ease some of the uncertainty at the last minute by ordering the government to use emergency funds to ensure the continuity of the Supplemental Nutrition Assistance Program (SNAP), which has helped low-income Americans for more than 60 years.
 The idea that SNAP assistance could be paused is “truly unprecedented,” Meredith Niles, a professor specializing in food policy at the University of Vermont, told AFP.
-“This has never happened in more than 50 years of the program, despite numerous other government shutdowns,” she noted.
-Here’s how SNAP works, and what its absence could mean for those affected.
+“This has never happened in more than 50 years of the program, despite numerous other government shutdowns,” she said.

 – How does it work?

-– Impact of SNAP pause –
+– Impact of SNAP pause

 Nationwide, around nine percent of grocery purchases are paid for using SNAP, according to Niles, with a quarter of all purchases using the vouchers made at the retail giant Walmart.
 “We’re talking about billions and billions of dollars that aren’t going to be in the economy,” if SNAP payments are frozen in the future, she added.
-If SNAP payments are halted, Niles expects people will try to compensate by dipping into their savings, skipping meals, or deferring other expenses like repaying loans or attending medical appointments.
+If SNAP payments are halted, Niles said she expects people will try to compensate by dipping into their savings, skipping meals, or deferring other expenses like repaying loans or attending medical appointments.
 Households will receive retroactive benefits once the suspension is lifted and federal funding is made available again, according to a US Department of Agriculture document shared with AFP.

-– Beyond party politics –
+– Beyond party politics

-SNAP is an issue that transcends politics, with millions of Democrats and Republicans registered to receive support.
+SNAP is an issue that transcends politics, with millions of Democrats and Republicans registered to receive the support.
 Close to 24 million SNAP recipients live in states that voted for the current Republican President Donald Trump, while approximately 18 million beneficiaries live in places that voted Democrat in last year’s presidential race, according to AFP analysis.
-In the event of non-payment, states have invited recipients to make use of food banks, which could be swiftly overwhelmed by the demand.
+In the event of non-payment, states have invited recipients to make use of food banks — which could be swiftly overwhelmed by the demand.

 According to the latest available data, 13.5 percent of American households did not have guaranteed access to a sufficient quantity and quality of food in 2023, the highest level since 2014.
 In September of this year, the Department of Agriculture announced it would stop gathering the data for this report.